techistem/alaska/Docs/README.md

 - The activities page is the page that contains photos and brief tour names of the activities that visitors can do in Alaska.
 - At the bottom of the Activities section, there is a sentence that can direct the visitor to the contact us page.
 - The Activities page has a footer identical to that on the home page.
+## Advice Page
+This section contains brief and important advice for those planning to travel to  Alaska.
+There are three photographs, which are responsive.
+## Contact us Page
+A different photograph of Alaska is used as the background on this page.
+Overlaid on the photo is a form that allows users to get in touch.
+The form asks for:
+- First Name*
+- Last Name*
+- Email address*
+- Trip duration*
+- When the user would like to visit to go (choose Summer or Winter)*
+- Any additional information the user would like to give
+- A "Confirmation page" thanks the user for signing up.

+*An asterisk indicates a required field